alankarmisra/tablegen-tutorial/README.md

 }
 ```

 What???
-Not a dealbreaker but be vary of this behaviour.
+Not a dealbreaker but be wary of this behaviour.

 # Preprocessing
 If you're coming from a C++ background, these preprocessing directives should look familar.
 We've been using them all along so there's no surprises below.